 inclusive growth and development?

 Brazil has emerged as a significant economic power in the last decade, combining accelerated growth with falling poverty and inequality.
-This achievement is globally recognised – nowhere more so than among the emerging economies in Africa.
+The pro-poor character of economic growth in Brazil over this period stands in marked contrast to the experience of other countries.
+This achievement is globally recognised.

 Based at the Global Development Institute (GDI) at the University of Manchester, IRIBA brought together an international team of researchers to ask whether there is a Brazilian model of development, and to investigate the nature and sources of the country’s inclusive growth performance.

 1. A new Brazilian development model has taken shape over the last two decades, one rooted in a strong social and political consensus as to the need to tackle poverty and inequality.

 2. Brazil developed a comprehensive and effective set of institutions to manage its economy, providing both stability and the fiscal space to support innovative social policies.
 This has led to a decline in poverty and inequality alongside an overall long-term trajectory of inclusive growth.